 Certificate Structure and Contents

-This Annex lays out requirements as to structure and content with which ICA Certificates and IKI Certificates Certificates shall comply.
+This Annex lays out requirements as to structure and content with which ICA Certificates and IKI Certificates shall comply.
 All terms in this Annex shall, where not defined in the Code, this Policy, or the GB Companion Specification, have the meanings in IETF RFC 5280.

 Common requirements applicable to Root ICA Certificates, Issuing ICA Certificates and IKI Certificates